A Rather Weak 'Attempt' To Defend

 itself into the new phase in a continuous manner."

-will find that "first order" phase changes are not straight-forward, either.]
+-- where we will find that "first order" phase changes aren't straight-forward, either.]

 Moreover, under certain